mendix/docs/content/en/docs/developerportal/mendix-portable-portal.md

     You will get an indication that your package is being built.

-You will get a notification from the app when the build is complete, and will be able then be able to see the package details.
+You will get a notification from the app when the build is complete, and will then be able to see the package details.

 #### 4.1.2 Environments